maartoon/BSE_Template_Portfolio/index.md

 # Final Milestone
 My final milestone was finishing the final touches for the features I had implemented and to attach the monitor to the two-sided mirror.
 After finishing the code for all the features I wanted, I started using flexbox, a CSS Flexible Box Layout tool to help me design the layout of the smart mirror.
 I also downloaded some free fonts on the internet and customized my display that way.
 After I finished with all of that, I hot glued the monitor to the back of the mirror.

-Here are some of my code for FlexBox to design the spaces between each of the four text sections:
+Here are some of my code for FlexBox to design the spaces between each of the four text sections.
+The display: "flex" line initalizes FlexBox and tells the system taht we are using FlexBox.
+After initalizing FlexBox, using FlexBox's justifyContent: "space-between" just puts the two section of text on either side of the screen.
+I used this with both the weather and time and todo list and news so it'll display all four sections on four corners of the screen.
+The height just moves the news and todo list to the bottom of the screen, to add on to the four corner display.

 <img width="344" alt="Screen Shot 2021-07-23 at 12 34 09 PM" src="https://user-images.githubusercontent.com/85377718/126832582-de911dc9-3bea-45a6-9323-f4337b0e368b.png">